toadlyBroodle/spam-bot-3000/README.md

 # twatbot
 A python commandline bot for automating promotion on social media.
-Scrape social media with custom queries and promote your product to relevant results with a single command.
+Scrape social media with custom queries and promote your product to all relevant results with a single command.

 ## features
 - Twitter